redshifttt/tonight.nvim/README.md

 ## Features

 - Easy on the eyes for long periods of time
-- Terminal colour schemes
 - **Lualine** theme.
-- **Supports LSP** with tokyodark-like highlighting of virtual text!
+- **Supports LSP**.
 - Treesitter support for the most part.
+More support is gradually being added over time.

 ## Installation & Usage

-##### Install with your favourite plugin manager
+### Install

 [packer](https://github.com/wbthomason/packer.nvim)